Conditions and obligations relating to the purchase and sale of real estate

 Requirement for a notarial act

-Every contract which involves an obligation to transfer or acquire ownership of real property requires a notarial act according to
+Every contract which involves an obligation to transfer or acquire ownership of real property requires a notarial act according to Section 311b(1) sentence 1 of the German Civil Code.
+The requirement for a notarial act serves to protect against the hasty and rash conclusion of a contract and to adequately inform the parties.

 The fact that the parties are required to appoint a notary highlights that this is not a usual everyday transaction.
 The notarial act has an advisory and protective role.
 In this case, the intention is not just to ensure that the contracts comply with the statutory provisions and are valid (the guarantee of validity).
 The notarial act also provides unambiguous proof of the agreements reached (the evidentiary function).
 The notarial act serves to prevent dispute and lawsuits and so also relieves the burden on the courts.
 Section 311b(1) sentence 1 of the German Civil Code applies for all transfer and acquisition transactions concerning real property and therefore also non-material shares in real property, flat and partial ownership.

-The obligation to notarise covers not only the payment of the purchase price and the sale of the property, but also all collateral agreements , which according to the intention of the parties are to be part of the contract under the law of obligations.
+The obligation to notarise covers not only the payment of the purchase price and the sale of the property, but also all collateral agreements, which according to the intention of the parties are to be part of the contract under the law of obligations.
 Such collateral agreements may, for example, concern agreements concerning the quality of the property within the meaning of the Section 434(1), first sentence of the German Civil Code.
 The notarisation should take place before the parties become legally bound.
 Therefore, the notarisation requirement also extends to legal transactions that indirectly establish sales and acquisition obligations.
 These include, for example, the conclusion of reservation agreements with brokers or the granting of irrevocable power of attorney for the sale or acquisition of property.

 Notarisation is in principle provided for as a simultaneous authentication.
-This means that the seller and buyer appear before the notary in notarial appointment , where they conclude the purchase agreement by offering and accepting it.
+This means that the seller and buyer appear before the notary in notarial appointment, where they conclude the purchase agreement by offering and accepting it.
 The notary documents the declarations of both contracting parties in a record.
 The purchase agreement enters into force with the completion of the record by the notary.

 Binding offer